jahvon/flow/README.md

 <p align="center">
     <b>flow</b> is a customizable and interactive CLI automation tool designed to streamline how you manage and run local
     development and operations workflows.
-It uses executable YAML configurations, organized across workspaces and namespaces, for tasks like running scripts, transforming APIs, or generating file systems from templates. <a href="https://charm.sh">Charming</a> interactive TUI included!
+It uses executable YAML configurations, organized across workspaces and namespaces, for tasks like running scripts, transforming APIs, or generating file systems from templates. <i>Charming</i>, interactive TUI included!
 </p>

 <p align="center"><b>Learn more at <a href="https://flowexec.io">flowexec.io</a></b></p>